ekaitzht/stuart_api/README.md

 ## Architectural platform:

-I have decided to use NodeJS programming language with Expressjs framework, a part that is a language that I feel comfortable, I came with this solution for performance reasons.
-Because We can have many clients requesting at the same time.
-Nodejs support many concurrent requests with the event loop system and it doesn't hijack many threads in the CPU.
+I have chosen NodeJS programming language with Expressjs framework.
+This decision was mainly made for two reasons.
+The main reason was performance.
+With NodeJS and Expressjs, we can receive many requests to the server concurrently.
+This is because Nodejs supports many concurrent requests with the event loop system and it doesn't hijack many threads in the CPU.
+Secondly, I have chosen these languages because I have worked with them in the past so I am able to effectively implement this solution.

-In front of this NodeJS server, I have created a very simple Nginx server as a reverse proxy, where in the future this server could act as a load balancer to the API.
+In front of this NodeJS server, I have built a Nginx server as a reverse proxy.
+In the future, this server can act as a load balancer to the API so we can scale in accordance with the load of the system.

-The persistence of the data I have done in MongoDB in a unique document so any write or read operation in the document is atomic.
+I have used MongoDB for the persistence of the data in a unique document so any write or read operation is atomic.
+I have also added a log system to track information with different debug levels (info, error, etc) so it is easier to debug the environment in production.
-I have to mention that MongoDB, NodeJS server, and the Nginx is each one in a docker container deployable with docker-compose.
-I have added a log system to track logging in the system with different debug levels (info, error, etc)

 ## How to run the project

-Prerequisites: I assume you have install, docker, npm and git.
+Prerequisites: to run this project, you will need docker, npm and git installed in your computer.

 1. Clone project